adam-eques/dsnf/README.md

 - It also reduces traffic on external internet DNS servers.

 ## How to run
-clone the repository - git clone https://github.com/acentior/dnsf go install you can have the dnsf command installed directly to you $GOPATH/bin folder run dnsf to confirm if installed properly
+-- git clone the repository - git clone https://github.com/acentior/dnsf
+-- go install you can have the dnsf command installed directly to you $GOPATH/bin folder -- run dnsf to confirm if installed properly

 ## Commands and Flags
 Here are some of the custom commands and flag that you can use when trying to model you dns query